jinghaihan/vue-stream-markdown/docs/config/node-renderers.md

 - Custom renderers are merged with default renderers, so you only need to specify the ones you want to override
 - Use the provided Props types for full TypeScript support
 - The `NodeList` component is available for rendering child nodes
-- Renderers receive all context props including `isDark`, `getContainer`...
+- Renderers receive all context props including `node`, `isDark`...